nginx/unit-docs/source/configuration.rst

        option.

    * - :samp:`session`
-     - Object, configures the TLS session cache and tickets for the listener.
+     - Object; configures the TLS session cache and tickets for the listener.

 To use a certificate bundle you :ref:`uploaded <configuration-ssl>` earlier, name it in the :samp:`certificate` option of the :samp:`tls` object: